swcarpentry/training-course/_submissions/round-06/1/2013-08-18-concept-map-regular-expressions.md

 &nbsp;

-I still agree that this was probably an ambitious topic for 10 minutes, I&#8217;ve thought of about a dozen more compact topics since!
+I still agree that this was probably an ambitious topic for 10 minutes, I've thought of about a dozen more compact topics since!

 &nbsp;